Maaarkos/I-T/COMPUTER-NETWORKS/tcp.md

 ---

-### 🚦 Where do we start?
-(The Initial Window - initcwnd)
+### 🚦 The Battle of Two Windows (Slow Start)

-If we can send 1 GB, does an application like `iPerf3` immediately throw a gigabyte into the network? **NO.** That would instantly kill every router along the path.
+**IMPORTANT:** You might think that if the receiver says *"I can take 1 GB"*, the sender just blasts 1 GB into the network. **NO!** That would instantly kill every router along the path.

-According to modern standards (RFC 6928), every modern operating system (Windows 10/11, Linux) has an **Initial Window** set to 10 packets.

-1. The transfer begins.
+There are actually **TWO** independent windows at play during a transfer:

+**1. The Receive Window (rwnd):**
+This is the limit set by the *receiver*.
+It's the value from the TCP header multiplied by the WS factor (e.g., 64 KB x 256 = ~16,384 KB).
+This simply means: *"My RAM buffer can hold this much data at once."*

+**2. The Congestion Window (cwnd):**
+This is a **hidden counter** managed by the *sender's* Operating System.
+The OS doesn't trust the network.
+It uses a mechanism called **TCP Slow Start**.
+It knows in advance that it must start small:
-2. The PC sends exactly 10 packets (10 x 1460 bytes = approx. **14.6 KB**).
+*   It sends exactly 10 packets (approx. 14.6 KB).
-3. It waits for an ACK.
-4. Did the ACK arrive?
-Great!
-It doubles the window to 20 packets.
-Then to 40, 80, 160...
-(This is called *TCP Slow Start*).
-It keeps doubling until the link says "enough" (a packet drops) or it reaches the maximum size negotiated by the multiplier.
+*   If ACKs come back successfully, it doubles it to 20 packets.
+*   Then 40, 80, 160... it keeps doubling until a packet drops (which indicates network congestion).

+**3. The Golden Rule of TCP:**
+The sender will **ALWAYS choose the smaller value** between the Receive Window and the Congestion Window.

+> **🎙️ Summary:**
+> Even if the receiver's network card screams *"I can take 16 MB!"*, the sender's Operating System dictates the actual flow.
+It will slowly ramp up the speed (Slow Start) to "feel" the network's capacity.
+Ultimately, the OS dynamically negotiates how much to send based on real-time network conditions, not just the receiver's theoretical limit.

 ---